carnivuth/curiel_bot/readme.md

 ## Development documentation

->[!WARNING] This documentation is for development only!!!
+>[!Warning] This documentation is for development only!!!

 The bot is developed using [node.js](https://nodejs.org/) and [telegram-bot-api](https://www.npmjs.com/package/node-telegram-bot-api) library